 DID YOU KNOW?

-It is worth noting that Thailand festival of lights 2019 will have the full-moon date on
+It is worth noting that Thailand festival of lights 2020 is expected to have the full-moon date on Oct 31 in the Western calendar.

 Where to watch lantern festival in Thailand?